pressureless/paper_md/ICP/icp.md

 Fitzgibbon [2001] proposes to directly minimize the distance between samples on one shape (referred to as łdataž) and the second shape itself (the łmodelž).
 This is done by computing the squared distance transform of the model, evaluating it at data locations, applying a robustifying kernel, and minimizing the result using Levenberg-Marquardt.
 Mitra et al. [2004] propose two methods for using the distance field of a shape for optimization: one based on local quadratic approximation at closest corresponding points, and the other based on a global hierarchical d 2 -Tree data structure [Leopoldseder et al. 2003] that stores a bounded-error approximation to the global squared distance field.
 Pottmann et al. [2006] analyze the theoretical properties of distance-function minimization, and demonstrate its improved convergence.

 The variants described above all perform local minimization, requiring an initial guess.
-This may be based on exhaustive search, matching of descriptors (such as spin images [Huber and Hebert 2003] or integral invariants [Gelfand et al. 2005]), or finding constrained point arrangements [Aiger et al. 2008].
+This may be based on exhaustive search, matching of descriptors (such as spin images [Huber and Hebert 2003] or integral invariants [Gelfand et al. 2005]), or finding constrained point arrangements [[Aiger et al. 2008]] [ref1].
 In contrast, Yang et al. [2016] combine local registration with a branch-and-bound algorithm that yields a provably globally-optimal solution.
 The loss function, however, is still based on point-to-point, which is exploited for derivation of the error bounds for global search.

 In this paper, we derive an objective that is closest in spirit to simple point-to-plane minimization, but locally converges to zero for quadratic, rather than just planar, patches.
 This is done by considering the normals of both points in a pair, though we do so in a way unrelated to Segal et al. [2009].